 STDs can have a range of symptoms, including no symptoms.
 That's why sexually transmitted infections may go unnoticed until a person has complications or a partner is diagnosed.

-- Sores or bumps on the genitals or in the oral or rectal area
+- Sores or bumps on the genitals or in the oral or rectal area.

-- Painful or burning urination
+- Painful or burning urination.

-- Discharge from the penis
+- Discharge from the penis.

-- Unusual or odd-smelling vaginal discharge
+- Unusual or odorous vaginal discharge.

-- Unusual vaginal bleeding
+- Unusual vaginal bleeding.

-- Pain during sex
+- Pain during sex.

-- Sore, swollen lymph nodes, particularly in the groin but sometimes more widespread
+- Sore, swollen lymph nodes, particularly in the groin but sometimes more widespread.

-- Lower abdominal pain
+- Lower abdominal pain.

-- Rash over the trunk, hands or feet
+- Rash over the trunk, hands or feet.

-Signs and symptoms may appear a few days after exposure, or it may take years before you have any noticeable problems, depending on the organism.
+Sexually transmitted infection symptoms may appear a few days after exposure.
+But it may take years before you have any noticeable problems, depending on what's causing the STI.